nikspyratos/toybox/README.md

 You can do most of what is described below with the [infrastructure](#infrastructure) tools recommended.

--   **Test speed**: Consider implementing [parallel testing](https://laravel.com/docs/10.x/testing#running-tests-in-parallel) if your test suite grows large.
-It is not included by default in Toybox as it actually takes slightly _longer_ to run with this small test suite.
 -   **Vertical scale**: Put simply, for some time, it can just be easier to increase the size of your server as your resource demand grows.
+For Toybox, the memory & upload limits are set in `public/index.php`.
 -   **Caching & Content Delivery Network (CDN)**: Cache frequent application responses with the tools in the [Cache section](#cache).
 Sign up for a service like [Cloudflare](https://www.cloudflare.com/) or [Fastly](https://www.fastly.com/) to take the edge off of some of your traffic and protect from DDoS attacks.
 -   **Separation of concerns**: You may notice some parts of your application require more resources than others.
 For example, your database needs tons of storage, or your Redis instance takes a lot of RAM.
 In this case, it can be smarter to switch to either a managed service (e.g. RDS for managed DB, SQS for queues), or spin up a generic server specifically to use that tool.
 -   **Horizontal scale**: Spin more servers up, and stick a load balancer in front of them.
 Again managed services for this exist, or you can spin up a generic server with Forge/Ploi and use that for it.
 Just remember to [modify your scheduled tasks to only run on one server](https://laravel.com/docs/10.x/scheduling#running-tasks-on-one-server).
     -   This can also be manually done with Caddy with its [load balancing](https://caddyserver.com/docs/caddyfile/directives/reverse_proxy#load-balancing) configuration.
-    -   Laravel Reverb can be scaled [with Redis]()
+    -   Laravel Reverb can be scaled [with Redis](https://laravel.com/docs/11.x/reverb#scaling)
     -   If you stick with SQLite, one of its limitations is that it only allows one write at a time.
 This is fine until a certain traffic scale, but you can use something like [Marmot](https://maxpert.github.io/marmot/intro) to run multiple SQLite nodes and have them replicated to each other.
 Note however at this time that you would have to run migrations manually for each node as a separate connection, as Marmot doesn't replicate schema changes to other nodes.
 -   **Self hosting**: Some non-app modules of your business might be cheaper to self-host.
 For example: CMS, Metabase, Websockets.
 Be careful with this however, as there can be some hidden catch of complexity/cost involved that can make it more attractive to go for the managed service.
 -   **Serverless**: There are two modes of thinking with serverless: pay to make the scale problems go away, or use it for infrequent, burstable task loads that don't need to be in your main app.